ibm-cloud-docs/cis/custom-rules-creating.md

 ### Deleting a custom rule with Terraform
 {: #delete-custom-rule-tf}

-The following example deletes a custom rule by using Terraform:
+The following example deletes a custom rule using Terraform:

 ```
 HERE